samsmithnz/SatisfactoryPlanning/README.md

-# SatisfactoryPlanning
+# Satisfactory v1 Planning

-Basically create a surplus of 10 of everything for a mall.
+First pillar: create a surplus of 10 of everything for a mall.
 This creates a steady backlog of items for construction

 ## Space elevator total parts needed
 The space elevator parts is the ultimate goal - these parts aren't used for anything else, and knowing what we need helps us plan for each step.